Thursday 12 September 2024

 July 10 - Pattaya – Rayong – 62 km

 I found myself ready surprisingly early.
-Perhaps it's because I'm embarking on a short journey this time, just a 10-day adventure before Dawn arrives on the 20th.
+It may be because I was embarking on a short journey this time, just a 10-day adventure before Dawn arrived on the 20th.
 I can't wait for her visit and the fun activities we have planned (definitely not cycling, LOL).
 My time in Thailand is drawing to a close.
 I don’t want to jinx it, but hopefully, I'll be able to leave Thailand (as much as I love it) before the year ends.
 Being holed up in nothing more than a hotel room for such a long time is challenging.

 As I pedalled out of Jomtien, I couldn't help but chuckle.
 There's always an exhilarating feeling when I set off towards an unknown destination, even if the area is familiar.
 Despite the overcast weather, I daydreamed so much that I hardly took any pictures.
 Most of my time was spent figuring out my new Garmin watch.
 I still need to figure out why I thought getting it was a good idea.
 It's too complicated, and I see little difference from my inexpensive Xiaomi Redmi watch.
 Oh well, what's done is done, and I'll have to make it work.